 Obtaining a driver’s license in Nigeria is really easy when you follow these steps-:

-- Attend an FRSC accredited driving school.
-It is important that you learn the traffic rules in Nigeria to in order to protectyourself and other road users.
+- Attend a Master Driving School with an FRSC accredited license.
+It is important that you learn the traffic rules in Nigeria to in order to protect yourself and other road users.

 - When your driving school instructor is satisfied with your performance, he would present you toa Vehicle Inspection Officer (VIO) who would then conduct a driving test for you and issue you with a certificate of proficiency if you pass the test.